yomotsu/camera-controls/readme.md

 #### `reset( enableTransition )`

-Reset all rotation, zoom, position to default.
+Reset all rotation and position to default.

 #### `update( delta )`